 5. Account takeover is the most common attack across industries

 Looking at attack types by industry tells us which are at higher risk.
 Account takeover attacks (ATOs) at login make up most of the attack traffic.
 This is unsurprising considering these attacks are deployed at a larger scale than others as login credentials are easier and cheaper to access than other types of user information.

-Travel and retail received a wider variety of attacks, with travel showing an even distribution between attacks at login and checkout.
+Travel and retail received a wider variety of attacks, with travel showing an even distribution between login and checkout attacks.
 During the lockdowns, these two industries experienced the biggest fluctuation, with travel attacks at checkout climbing to 58% of total high-risk events in February.
 Risky activity in retail account validation pages (pages where customers can access information such as booking info, number of reward points, order status, or account profile) reached 65% in March.

 What the data tells us about fraud in 2020

 With the world experiencing an overwhelming pandemic, businesses identified ways to increase their online goods and service delivery.
 Opportunistic fraudsters responded quickly as well.
 As we’ve seen, high-risk traffic at account-creation grew in the first half of 2020, primarily after lockdowns began.

 Meanwhile, attackers increased their use of sophisticated techniques to increase the chances of high-value attacks, especially when targeting financial institutions.
 The inclusion of behavioral tools in the security strategy is helping companies detect fraud at every level, including human-looking attacks, to prevent these online threats.